Tuesday, May 31, 2011

 Media Alert: Senator Ross on the Jeff Katz Show

-Tomorrow morning Senator Richard Ross will be speaking with guest hosts Joe Malone and Holly Robichaud of the Jeff Katz Show on Talk 1200AM Boston to recap the Senate budget debate for Fiscal Year 2012.
-Please tune in tomorrow morning at 7:35 AM to listen to their discussion.
+Tomorrow morning Senator Michael Knapik will be speaking with guest hosts Joe Malone and Holly Robichaud of the Jeff Katz Show on Talk 1200AM Boston to discuss the first day of Senate budget debate for Fiscal Year 2012.
+Please tune in tomorrow morning at 7:45 AM to listen to their discussion.

 Tuesday, May 24, 2011